 IIT Guwahati Ties Up With Mizoram University To Strengthen Collaboration In Teaching, Research

-The agreement was signed recently by IITG Director TG Sitharam and Mizoram University Vice Chancellor KRS Sambasiva Rao.
+IIT Guwahati Ties Up With Mizoram University To Strengthen Collaboration In Teaching

+IIT Guwahati has said it has signed a memorandum of understanding with Mizoram University for development of teaching programmes, R&D activities and promoting exchange of students.

 Indian Institute of Technology Guwahati (IITG) on Thursday said it has signed a memorandum of understanding with Mizoram University for development of teaching programmes, R&D activities and promoting exchange of students.
 The MoU was signed recently by IITG Director TG Sitharam and Mizoram University Vice Chancellor KRS Sambasiva Rao.